vivliostyle/vivliostyle.org/getting-started.md

 {% include page/getting_started.html
   title="Getting Started"
   lead="Vivliostyle currently consists of two products.
 This page will show you how to use it.
-It also explains the new services we're releasing this year."
+In addition, we will also present a new service that is currently in alpha."

   viewer=viewer
   cli=cli